micro-community/development/docs/pages/concepts/clients.markdown

 # Clients
 {: .no_toc }

-Clients are soon to be released multi-language clients for Micro.
+Clients are multi-language clients for accessing Micro services.

 Find the repository at [github.com/micro/clients](https://github.com/micro/clients).